 It looks clean, but it still smells like smoke – A great way to understand why it still smells after you cleaned is to understand the size of a smoke particle.
 The size of a smoke particle is .004 micros in size (yes you need a microscope to see it).
 Each particle causes a smell or odor.
 So imagine these small microscopic particles inside your walls, cabinets, behind wood trim, wall base, underneath the carpet, etc. As you can tell, even if you are the best cleaner there are so many places you cannot get to or just miss.

 This is where a professional comes in with training and experience in fire damage restoration.
 Call us at the number at the top of the page, 24 hours a day, 7 days a week for our fire and smoke damage restoration services.

 Q. Do we have to throw out all of our food after a fire?

 A. The fire’s heat will expand and contract your food cans, boxes, bags, etc., letting in smoke that will make your food items inedible.
 Remember that this smoke contains harmful carcinogens that will make you sick or worse.
 Wait until your insurance adjuster reviews the products, and then throw them out.

 If you can’t wait for your adjuster, make a video of the products carefully then throw away.

 Q. We have fire coverage in our property and homeowner’s insurance.
-How does Above & Beyond Restoration help with our insurance claim?
+How does Above & Beyond Restoration and/or Above & Beyond Construction help with our insurance claim?

-A. Above & Beyond Restoration has experienced estimators and project managers who have over 100 combined years of experience with the insurance adjuster community.
-Above & Beyond Restoration will work directly with your adjuster using the same estimating software to work as team with your adjuster.
+A. Above & Beyond Restoration and/or Above & Beyond Construction has experienced estimators and project managers who have over 100 combined years of experience with the insurance adjuster community.
+Above & Beyond Restoration and/or Above & Beyond Construction will work directly with your adjuster using the same estimating software to work as team with your adjuster.